Loc000Nguyen000/THM_WriteUp/Medium/Breakme/Breakme (Medium).md

 ![alt text](image-5.png)

 + After exploiting the vulnerable Plugin success, we can manipulate the Themes to spawn the reverse shell.
-+ Access "Edit Themes" in Tools, we can know that the page is in "twentytwentyfour" theme.
++ Access "Edit Themes" in Appearance, we can know that the page is in "twentytwentyfour" theme.
 + We are able to add PHP reverse shell into theme /twentytwenyone/404.php:

 ![alt text](image-6.png)